NCS-75/odoo-installer/README.md

 - res.partner.role
 - res.partner.stage

-To update any of these datas, you need to :
+To update any of these data, you need to :

 1. Inform the **MyDualSun admin** about the future update
-2. Update the datas (by SQL command or python script) on **all the databases** using these datas
+2. Update the data (by SQL command or python script) on **all the databases** using these data
-3. Update the API points for these datas in **module crm_api** (if some fields names changed)
+3. Update the API points for these data in **module crm_api** (if some fields names changed)
 4. Update the SQL IDs used in DualSun **website's forms** (if the SQL IDs changed)
-5. Update the basic **CSV files** used to load these datas (on new databases) in their respective modules (here in this repository)
+5. Update the basic **CSV files** used to load these data (on new databases) in their respective modules (here in this repository)